Iris florentina: Biochemistry

 In 2014, a study was carried out on the essential oil of Iris florentina.
 It found several compounds including decanoic acid, ethanon, α-iron, trans-2,6-γ-iron, lauric acid, myristic acid, palmitic acid, 9,12 oktadecadienoic acid and hexanedioic acid bis ester.

 In 2015, a study was carried out on the antioxidant and anticholinesterase potential of the iris.

+Karyology

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

-It has a count of 2n=44, meaning it is a tetraploid.
+Iris florentina has a count of 2n=44, meaning it is a tetraploid.